Rashaun Woods: Coaching career

 After his playing career ended, Woods worked as an assistant football coach at Millwood and at Star Spencer High School, and also as a high school football radio commentator and professional bass fisherman.
 In January 2013, Woods was selected to be head football coach at John Marshall High School in Oklahoma City.
 He led John Marshall to the 3A state championship in 2017.
 In January 2019, Woods was named head football coach for Enid High School in Enid, Oklahoma.
-Rashaun Woods announced Friday morning, Jan.
-20, 2023, he has accepted a head football coaching position at Tyler High School in Tyler, TX, effective immediately.
+On January 20, 2023, Woods announced that he had accepted a head football coaching position at Tyler High School in Tyler, Texas, effective immediately.